-Section 16(a) of the Exchange Act requires the Company's executive officers and directors to file with the Securities and Exchange Commission (the "Commission") initial reports of ownership and reports of changes in ownership of the Common Stock and other securities that are derivative of the Common Stock.
-Executive officers and directors are required by Commission regulations to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely upon a review of the copies of those forms and written representations from the Company's executive officers and directors, the Company believes that all Section 16(a) reports required to be filed by the Company's officers and directors during the year ended December 31, 2015 were filed timely.
+Section 16(a) of the Exchange Act requires the Company's executive officers, directors and persons who beneficially own more than ten percent of the Common Stock to file with the Securities and Exchange Commission (the "Commission") initial reports of ownership and reports of changes in beneficial ownership of the Common Stock and other securities that are derivative of the Common Stock.
+Executive officers, directors and ten percent or greater shareholders are required by Commission regulations to furnish the Company with copies of all Section 16(a) reports they file.
+Based solely upon a review of the copies of those forms and written representations from the Company's executive officers and directors, the Company believes that all Section 16(a) reports required to be filed by the Company's officers and directors during the year ended December 31, 2016 were filed timely.